Sports in California: Horse racing

 Horse racing is regulated by the California Horse Racing Board.
 Notable racetracks include Santa Anita Park, Del Mar Fairgrounds, Los Alamitos, Golden Gate Fields and Pleasanton Fairgrounds.
 Notable races include the Santa Anita Derby, Santa Anita Handicap, Pacific Classic Stakes and Champion of Champions.

 Former racetracks include Bay Meadows, Fairplex Race Track and Hollywood Park.

 Mixed Martial Arts

 California is widely regarded as the "mecca of MMA" for being the birthplace of the UFC (Ultimate Fighting Championship), Strikeforce MMA, the WEC (World Extreme Cagefighting), among other prominent MMA promotion orgs, and also for the quality and quantity of MMA fighters born or bred there.
 Bruce Lee, a California native, is considered one of the pioneering figures in the development of MMA.

-Not only is California a hotbed for producing native-born MMA fighters, but it also draws many elite athletes from around the world with level of training/gyms.
-California is home to many of the most successful and historic professional MMA gyms: AKA, Alliance MMA, Team Alpha Male, Black House (MMA), Kings MMA, Lion's Den (original), RVCA Training Center, Skrap Pack-Cesar Gracie Fight Team.
+California is noted as a significant producer for producing native-born MMA fighters, and also draws elite athletes from around the world with diverse levels of training.
+California is home to a number of prominent professional MMA gyms: AKA, Alliance MMA, Team Alpha Male, Black House (MMA), Kings MMA, Lion's Den (original), RVCA Training Center, Skrap Pack-Cesar Gracie Fight Team.

 Countless of Champions in the sport of MMA are California born or bred, or have their fight training in California.